vl4ds/Documentation/ref-docs/zigbee-ref.rst

 zigbee.configureReporting()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configure a ZigBee device's reporting properties.
+Refer to the *Configure Reporting* Command in the `ZigBee Cluster Library <http://www.zigbee.org/download/standards-zigbee-cluster-library/>`__ for more information.

 **Signature:**

 .. code-block:: groovy

-    zigbee.configureReporting(Integer cluster,
+    zigbee.configureReporting(Integer Cluster,
         Integer attributeId, Integer dataType,
         Integer minReportTime, Integer MaxReportTime,
         [Integer reportableChange])

 **Parameters:**
-    - **cluster**: The cluster ID of the requested report
+    - **Cluster**: The Cluster ID of the requested report
     - **attributeId**: The attribute ID for the requested report
     - **dataType**: The two byte ZigBee type value for the requested report
     - **minReportTime**: Minimum number of seconds between reports